Ironchip-Security/Ironchip-Windows-Logon/README.md

     > Replace `Path\To\IronchipWindowsLogon.msi` with the full path and name of the MSI file.

-    > The only required values is `IRONCHIP_SECRET` any other values is only required if you want to modify the default values
+    > The only required value is `IRONCHIP_SECRET`.
+Other values are optional and only needed to modify the defaults.

     **Scenario values [0|1|2|3][e|d]**
     - **0:** Apply Ironchip credential when accessing the machine localy and remotely